Ch3rry-Pi3-AI/LLMOps-Medical-Chatbot/README.md

-# 🧩 **Embedding Model Component — LLMOps Medical Chatbot**
+# 🧩 **Vector Store Component — LLMOps Medical Chatbot**

-This branch introduces the **embedding model component** for the LLMOps Medical Chatbot.
+This branch introduces the **vector store component** for the LLMOps Medical Chatbot.
-It adds support for generating text embeddings using a HuggingFace sentence-transformer model, which is required for building the vector store and enabling semantic search during medical question-answering.
+It enables the creation, saving, and loading of a FAISS vector store built from embedded medical text chunks, forming the foundation of the chatbot’s retrieval system.

 ## 🗂️ **Project Structure (Updated)**